Transport and General Workers' Union: Administrative, Clerical and Supervisory Group

 There was often ambiguity in the TGWU over the actual name of its white-collar section.
 From the 1960s it was generally known as ACTS (Administrative, Clerical, Technical and Supervisory) but also sometimes as the ACTSS (Association of Clerical, Technical and Supervisory Staff) and enamel union badges bearing both sets of initials were produced for members.
 It was noted for an enquiry by the Certification Office in 2006 into board members who had joined the union within six months of being elected to senior posts.

 The group grew significantly over time, having only 5,000 members in 1928, but 62,000 by 1966, and 149,801 members in 1980.

 Road Transport (Passenger and Commercial) Groups

-The Road Transport group was created in 1922 to represent former members of the following unions:
+The Road Transport group was created in 1922 to represent members of the following unions: